QDatcher/RegEx/gist-template.md

 Inside the RegEx the '^' character denotes the beginning of of the expression, while the '$' denotes the end of the expression.

 ### Quantifiers
 Quantifiers specify how many times a character, group, or character class must be present in the input for a match to be accepted.
 There are 2 types of qualifiers, greedy and lazy.
-While greedy qualifiers will try to match anything into in between the first and last character it is looking for, lazy qualifiers will mak=
+Qualifiers are naturally greed meaning they will try to match as many occurences of a pattern as possible while lazy will match as few as possible.
+To denote a lazy qualifier, need to add a '?' question mark after the initial qualifier

-Greedy Example:
+Inside the email RegEx we have 3 qualifiers as shown below

-If we have the RegEx '<.+>' where the '+'
+1. ([a-z0-9_\.-]+) - The '+' tells us to match we need one or more of the characters included in the bracket expression

-In this case we have a quantifier here: ([a-z\.]{2,6})
+2. ([\da-z\.-]+) - The '+' says the same as the example above

-The {2,6}
+3. ([a-z\.]{2,6}) - The '{2,6}' says that this group's match needs between 2 to 6 characters (matching whatever the expression inside the backet expression requires)

 ### Grouping Constructs